HD-Project/pyspark-installation-guide/README.md

 # pyspark-installation-guide
-brief explanation on how to install pyspark

-Pyspark installation guide:
 Installing PySpark involves the following steps:
 1. Install Java Development Kit (JDK) 8 or higher
 2. Download and install Apache Spark